MicrosoftDocs/quantum-docs-pr/articles/tutorials/explore-entanglement.md

 The arguments to an operation are specified as a tuple, within parentheses.

 The return type of the operation is specified after a colon.
-In this case, the `Set` operation has no return, so it is marked as returning `Unit`.
+In this case, the `SetQubitState` operation has no return, so it is marked as returning `Unit`.
 This is the Q# equivalent of `unit` in F#, which is roughly analogous to `void` in C#, and an empty tuple (`Tuple[()]`) in Python.